3. pyxc: Better Errors

 Error Recovery: tok_error and SynchronizeToLineBoundary

-The lexer now returns tok_error for malformed input (like 1.2.3).
+The lexer now returns tok_error for funky input (like 1.2.3).
 The rest of the lexer has no idea how to handle that token — it's not a number, not an operator, not a keyword.
 If we let it fall through to ParsePrimary, it hits the default: branch and emits a second, confusing error: "unknown token when expecting an expression" — on top of the error the lexer already printed.

 The fix is to intercept tok_error early and skip to the next line before trying to parse anything: